nodejs/node-addon-api/doc/finalization.md

 scheduling or executing the callback.
 For example, V8 does not allow access to the engine heap during garbage collection.
-Restricting finalizers from accessing the engine heap allows the callback to execute during garbage collection, providing a chance to free native memory on the current tick.
+Restricting finalizers from accessing the engine heap allows the callback to execute during garbage collection, providing a chance to free native memory eagerly.

 In general, APIs that access engine heap are not allowed in basic finalizers.